ItsExtra/ArchiveTransYahoo/YahooSucks FAQ.md

 Using an existing email address bypassess the phone number requirement.

-It is possibel that as archiving gets underway, individual accounts will get banned if Yahoo notices their activity.
+It is possible that as archiving gets underway, individual accounts will get banned if Yahoo notices their activity.
 For this reason we reccomend that you

 - do not use your actual email address
 - do not plan on conducting a large amount of scraping with a single account (don't put all your eggs in one basket)

-Here are some places wher eyou can get disposible email addreses:
+You can get disposible email addresses at [GuerrillaMail](https://www.guerrillamail.com/inbox) or create aliases at [AnonAddy](https://anonaddy.com/).

--